mal7othify/ehyaa/README.md

 # ehyaa

-An app for abandond Sunan.
+An app for abandoned Sunan.

 ## Project Status